Self-driving Cars Market worth 76,217 thousand units in 2035| MarketsandMarkets

 Key Market Players Self-driving Cars Industry:

-The major players in the self-driving cars market include Toyota Motor Corporation (Japan), Tesla (US), BYD Co., Ltd. (China), Volkswagen Group (Germany), Ford Motor Company (US), Hyundai Motor Group (South Korea).
+The major players in the Self-Driving Cars Market include Toyota Motor Corporation (Japan), Tesla (US), BYD Co., Ltd. (China), Volkswagen Group (Germany), Ford Motor Company (US), Hyundai Motor Group (South Korea).
 These companies offer self-driving feature-enabled vehicles and have strong global distribution networks.
 Companies are also actively launching new products to expand their market presence.
 Tesla (US) launched a robotaxi named Cybercab in October 2024.
-Similarly, in May 2024, Ford Motor Company (US) started supervised autonomous driving trials in Phoenix, leveraging its 4th generation of self-driving test vehicles built on the Escape platform.
+Similarly, in June 2024, Cruise LLC, a General Motors subsidiary, announced that it has resumed manual driving in Phoenix, Houston, and Dallas, with supervised operations ongoing in Phoenix and Dallas.

 Get 10% Free Customization on this Report: https://www.marketsandmarkets.com/requestCustomizationNew.asp?id=1220